 This comprehensive guide will walk you through several methods on how to restore iPad to factory settings, even when you’re locked out.
 We’ll cover everything from professional software solutions to built-in Apple features, ensuring you can regain access to your device regardless of your specific situation.

-Many people wonder can you factory reset a locked iPad, and the answer is yes – but the method you choose will depend on your specific circumstances and what preparation you’ve done beforehand (like enabling Find My iPad).
+Many people wonder, can you factory reset a locked iPad, and the answer is yes – but the method you choose will depend on your specific circumstances and what preparation you’ve done beforehand, like enabling Find My iPad.
+A factory reset is particularly useful for troubleshooting persistent issues, preparing the device for sale, or simply starting fresh.
+However, remember that this action is irreversible without a backup, so proceed with caution.

 Step 1: Connect your iPad to a computer that you’ve previously trusted and synced with.